How to create a subscription product?

 Archiving/publishing a product

 We've nearly made it to the end, but there are a couple of very important things that you need to take into consideration as well.
-First of all, if you've finished with creating the product make sure to scroll up to the top and publish it by hitting the Published toggle as displayed in the image below.
+First of all, if you've finished with creating the product make sure to scroll up to the top and publish it by clicking the Publish button as displayed in the image below.

 If you've changed your mind about specific product and you need it archived/deleted, scroll down to the bottom of the page and click on Archive Product.
 Archiving the product will remove the product from the list of active and published products on your store.